argodev/studies/nt_survey/NT_Class_01_Manuscript.md

 ## What’s Next Week?

 We will be looking at the 5 depictions of the king in the Gospels & Acts, and what the Gospels say to God’s people as a whole.
+We will then dive into the book of Matthew.